staircase-dev/piso/docs/user_guide/case_studies/tax.rst

 Alternative approaches
 -----------------------

-There are a couple of alternative solutions which do not require :mod:`piso` which we detail below.
+There are a couple of alternative, straightforward solutions which do not require :mod:`piso` which we detail below.

 **Alternative 1: pandas.cut**